The three things that convinced me to take Bulgari seriously as a watchmakerAndrew McUtchen

 This video is here for a good time, not a long time, weighing in at a punchy 90 seconds.
 But, in brevity’s defence, honestly that sums it up.
 The power of Hype (surprise, surprise!), the eyebrows raised by the Experience, and the hip-pocket pleasure that comes from recognising Value.

-Made in partnership with Tissot.
+Made in partnership with Bulgari.
 However, the opinions expressed in this article are our own in accordance with our Editorial Policy.